Top 5 Occupational Therapy Models To Know

 Person-Environment-Occupation-Performance Model (PEOP Model)

-The PEOP Model’s goal is to assess occupational performance by analyzing the interaction between these three main areas.
-This model rather obviously states the three areas of focus, but there are actually many more subcomponents that are important to note.
+The Person-Environment-Occupation-Performance (PEOP) Model’s goal is to assess occupational performance by analyzing the interaction between these three main areas.
+The PEOP model rather obviously states the three areas of focus, but there are actually many more subcomponents that are important to note.

 - The person is broken down into their characteristics, including sensory, cognitive, spiritual, physical, psychological, and physiological.